[Minor revision–posted 4/27/20 (replaces 11/16/11 edition)]

 Outline responsibilities to those individuals of the administration who share the responsibility for Board meeting preparation.

-REVIEW: This OP will be reviewed in November of even-numbered years by the executive secretary to the Board and the president of TTU with recommended revisions presented to the chancellor.
+REVIEW: This OP will be reviewed in November of even-numbered years by the Executive Secretary to the Board and the President of TTU with substantive revisions presented to the Chancellor.